oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 have the following meaning:

-- relationship_type_name: represents the mandatory symbolic name of the Relationship Type being declared as a string.
+- relationship_type_name: represents the mandatory symbolic name of the relationship type being declared as a string.

-- parent_relationship_type_name: represents the name (string) of the Relationship Type this Relationship Type definition derives from (i.e., its “parent” type).
+- parent_relationship_type_name: represents the name (string) of the relationship type from which this relationship type definition derives (i.e., its “parent” type).
+Parent node type names can be qualified using a namespace prefix.

-- relationship_description: represents the optional description string for the corresponding relationship_type_name.

-- version_number: represents the optional TOSCA version number for the Relationship Type.

-- property_definitions: represents the optional map of property definitions for the Relationship Type.
+- property_definitions: represents the optional map of property definitions for the relationship type.

-- attribute_definitions: represents the optional map of attribute definitions for the Relationship Type.
+- attribute_definitions: represents the optional map of attribute definitions for the relationship type.

-- interface_definitions: represents the optional map of interface definitions supported by the Relationship Type.
+- interface_definitions: represents the optional map of interface definitions supported by the relationship type.

-- capability_type_names: represents the optional list of valid target Capability Types for the relationship; if undefined, the valid target types are not restricted at all (i.e., all Capability Types are valid).
+- capability_type_names: represents the optional list of valid target capability types for the relationship.
+Target capability type names can be qualified using a namespace prefix.
+If undefined, the valid target types are not restricted at all (i.e., all capability types are valid).

-- target_node_type_names: represents the optional list of valid target Node Types for the relationship; if undefined, the valid types are not restricted at all (i.e., all Node Types are valid).
+- target_node_type_names: represents the optional list of valid target node types for the relationship.
+Target node type names can be qualified using a namespace prefix.
+If undefined, the valid types are not restricted at all (i.e., all Node Types are valid).

-- source_node_type_names: represents the optional list of valid source Node Types for the relationship; if undefined, the valid types are not restricted at all (i.e., all Node Types are valid).
+- source_node_type_names: represents the optional list of valid source node types for the relationship.
+Source node type names canbe qualified using a namespace prefix.
+If undefined, the valid types are not restricted at all (i.e., all Node Types are valid).

-### Derivation rules

-During Relationship Type derivation the keyname definitions follow these
+During relationship type derivation the keyname definitions follow these
 rules:

 - properties: existing property definitions may be refined; new property